Descanonge/tomate/docs/source/scanning.rst

 which dimension / coordinate.
 To this end, we use :class:`matchers<filegroup.matcher.Matcher>`.
 This is a part of the pre-regex, enclosed in parenthesis and preceded by a `%`.
-It specifies the coordinate name and the element of the coordinate.
+It specifies the coordinate name an element.
 The element dictate the regex that will be used for that matcher, and how it will eventually be treated by the filename scanning function.

 Various elements are already coded.
 Elements for dates and times follow *strftime* format specifications.
 For instance the element 'Y' designate a year.
-It will be replaced by a regex searching for 4 digits and :func:`scan_library.get_date_from_matches` will use this to create a date.
+It will be replaced by a regex searching for 4 digits and :class:`scan_library.general.get_date_from_matches` will use this to create a date.